T

 landmark

-A magnificent 16th-century Ottoman mosque, it's considered one of the most important historical monuments in Sarajevo.
-Its elegant architecture and serene courtyard offer a glimpse into the city's rich Islamic heritage.
+A magnificent 16th-century mosque, considered one of the most important Ottoman architectural examples in the Balkans.
+It features a beautiful courtyard, an impressive dome, and a serene atmosphere, offering a glimpse into Islamic heritage.

 ~60 min